-The National Institutes of Health (NIH) Design Requirements Manual (DRM) establishes policy, design requirements, standards and technical criteria for use in planning, programming, and designing NIH owned, leased, operated, and funded buildings and facilities.
+The National Institutes of Health (NIH) Design Requirements Manual (DRM) establishes policy, design requirements, standards, and technical criteria for use in planning, programming, and designing NIH owned, leased, operated, and funded buildings and facilities.
 The DRM is the only detailed design requirements and guidance manual of its kind.
-The information compiled within the 2016 DRM is the result of technical studies that have set numerous national and international standards, lessons learned and ever-advancing architectural and engineering technologies used in the design and construction of NIH facilities.
+It is the result of technical studies that have set numerous national and international standards, lessons learned and ever-advancing architectural and engineering technologies used in the design and construction of NIH facilities.
 The Division of Technical Resources (DTR) is responsible for maintaining and updating the DRM.

-The NIH Design Requirements Manual aligns the NIH facilities program with the Office of Research Facilities’ (ORF) mission of: “Supporting NIH priorities by providing safe, secure, sound, healthy, and attractive facilities.”
-Additionally, this manual also aligns the ORF with a national imperative to be good stewards of America’s real property assets.
-We extend our sincerest thanks to all of the dedicated individuals who helped to make the NIH Design Requirements Manual a reality.
+The DRM aligns the NIH facilities program with the Office of Research Facilities’ (ORF) mission of “Supporting NIH priorities by providing safe, secure, sound, healthy, and attractive facilities.”
+Additionally, the DRM aligns the ORF with a national imperative to be good stewards of America’s real property assets.
+We extend our sincerest thanks to all the dedicated individuals who helped to make the DRM a reality.

 The Desk Guide is now available to make the DRM more accessible and easier to use.

 Note on the use of the Desk Guide:

 The full, unabridged DRM remains the guiding document and primary source for policies, requirements, and guidance for all stakeholders and decision makers involved in the planning, construction and operation of NIH facilities.
 The Desk Guide is intended to be ancillary to the DRM, serving as a navigation aide and providing an overview of DRM contents.
 The Desk Guide must be used in conjunction with the DRM, and not as a standalone document.